cough cold and flu in pregnancy

 During pregnancy, it is harder for a woman’s immune system to fight infections.
 This makes them more likely to get the cold, flu and other diseases.
 Pregnant women are more likely than others to become very ill if they get the flu.

 Flu is not a “bad cold”.
-Each year, thousands of people die of complications after catching the flu.
+Each year, thousands of individuals die of complications resulting from the flu.
 Flu and cold share some of the same symptoms, but are caused by different viruses.
 Flu can be much more serious than a cold.

 Symptoms of cold and flu are also similar but in case of flu symptoms tends to be more severe.
 Colds cause more nasal problems than flu.
-Fever, fatigue and muscle aches are more likely and more severe with flu.
+Fever, fatigue, and muscle aches are typically more common and intense with the flu.

 Symptoms of colds and flu can include: